12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 Families will love the hands-on activities that make history engaging and fun for kids.
 Seasonal festivals, like Oktoberfest and Christmas Village, add extra excitement with period activities and interactive reenactments.
 Personally, I found the 18th-century German farm particularly fascinating—it’s like stepping into another era.

-3. Hike and Picnic in the Shenandoah National Park
+3. Shenandoah National Park

 No trip to Staunton is complete without exploring the stunning Shenandoah National Park, located just a short drive away.
 This natural wonder offers breathtaking views, scenic drives, and hiking trails suitable for all skill levels.
 For a rewarding challenge, hike the popular Humpback Rocks Trail, where panoramic views of the Shenandoah Valley await at the summit.